byrd-laif/soilMakers/readme.md

 ***Connecting with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - *Is The Expression Of A Biological Need.*

-### *Loss of biodiversity is catastrophic, impacts are symbiotic and happen within the physical body and Mother Earth, far into future generations.*
+### *Quality Of Life* - Loss of biodiversity and ecosystems is catastrophic, impacts are symbiotic and happen within the physical body and Mother Earth, far into future generations.

 **Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
 Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.* The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.**

 #### An opportunity for the creation of something new and beautiful.

-*Transforming an Environ-mental withdraw to an Environ-mental Deposit.*
+**Putting nature on the balance sheet.
+Bio-Logical Eco system services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.**

-**Today’s young generation are being handed the biggest challenge of all; *'Cultivating Biodiversity'* the symbiotic living *'Quality of Life'* on this planet.**
+**Today’s young generation are being handed the biggest challenge of all; *'Cultivating Biodiversity'* the symbiotic living *'Fabric of Life'* of this planet.**

 **Not addressing immediate needs is an insult to the young.
 People with passion, purpose and practical skills make the world a better place.**